-45.0 TIMESCALES & TARGETS
+5.0 TIMESCALES AND TARGETS

-- 45.1 In order to ensure that all those involved in the process are aware of what should happen and when, the following actions with timescales have been agreedset.
+- 5.1 In order to ensure that all those involved in the process are aware of what should happen and when, the following actions with timescales have been set.
+The pivotal action in every case will be determining the appropriate course of action, as this will provide clarity for all parties and allow timely response.
 These timescales and targets for action are intended to give consistency, certainty and transparency to the process of enforcement.
-The Local Planning Authority has sought to devise an approach, which is equitable to all parties, particularly in terms of the frequency and manner in which information is provided.
+The Council has sought to devise an approach, which is equitable to all parties, particularly in terms of the frequency and manner in which information is provided.
 Where these timescales require input from others, it will be necessary to balance them with other commitments. - 5.2 A small proportion of unauthorised development activity may occur outside of normal working hours.
 The Council does not have sufficient resources to respond to anything but the very highest priority cases, i.e. Category 1, outside of normal office hours.
-The nature of any "out of hours" response will be determined by managers on a case-by-case basis. - The Local Planning AuthorityCouncil considers it essential to keep Ward Members and Town and Parish Councils informed, given their role as a valuable source and disseminator of information in the local community.
-As a consequence contact with Ward Members and Town and Parish Councils are included within the Local Enforcement Plan's Enforcement and Compliance Policy' timescales and targets for action. - 4.25.4 Within 3 working days of a complaint being received the Local Planning Authority will issue an acknowledgement to the complainant giving - The name and contact details of the case officer; - Information about the procedures that will be followed; and - An indication of the likely time scale.
+The nature of any "out of hours" response will be determined by managers on a case-by-case basis. - 5.3 The Council considers it essential to keep Ward Members and Town and Parish Councils informed, given their role as a valuable source and disseminator of information in the local community.
+As a consequence contact with Ward Members and Town and Parish Councils are included within the Local Enforcement Plan's timescales and targets for action. - 5.4 Within 3 working days of a complaint being received the Council will issue an acknowledgement to the complainant giving: - The name and contact details of the case officer; - Information about the procedures that will be followed; and - An indication of the likely time scale. - 5.5 Officers will inspect the site and/or take action in accordance with the timescales set out in the Priority Categories 1 4, as detailed above. - 5.6 Within 10 working days of the site inspection, officers will contact the complainant to advise of progress, detailing whether and how the matter will be progressed. - 5.7 Officers will contact the operator or landowner to advise of the Council's views and recommended action, with timescales within 10 working days of the site inspection.
+A meeting will be offered if it was not possible at the site inspection. - 5.8 The next steps will depend on the seriousness of the breach of planning control: